Your cookie preferences

 A good internet speed is one that matches your needs the best.

 Common broadband speeds in the UK start from as little as 10Mbps and can go beyond 1Gbps - which is 100 times faster.
-A 'good' internet speed is fast enough to handle everything your household does online but isn't so fast that you're paying for a speed that you don't need.
+A 'good' internet speed is fast enough to handle everything your household does online but isn't so fast that you're paying for a broadband package that you don't need.

 The best speed guidance we can give is that nowadays, you should probably look for a fibre broadband deal first.
 Some providers still offer 10Mbps copper internet, but often at prices that are either similar or more expensive than the cheapest fibre deals.